ToxicFrog/bltool/README.md

 # bltool

-A command line tool for managing a Backloggery game collection, including bulk add/delete and import from Steam.
+A command line tool for managing a Backloggery game collection, including bulk add/delete and import from Steam and Xbox Live.

 ## Installation

-Download the latest release from https://github.com/ToxicFrog/bltool/releases and unzip it.
+Download the latest release and unzip it.
 At this point you can import your games from Steam by editing `steam2backloggery.bat` (windows) or `steam2backloggery.sh` (Linux/OSX) to have the correct login information, then running it; if you need more contronl, you can run it directly from the command line with `java -jar bltool.jar <arguments>`.

 If you want to build from source, it uses Leiningen, the standard Clojure build tool; use `lein uberjar` to build or `lein run` to run.
 To create a release zip, use `./release.sh <version>`.